late perimenopause stage

 Healthy habits will make you feel more energetic and brighten your mood in the short term and also protect your health and wellbeing in the years to come.
 They may also reduce the intensity of menopausal symptoms later.

-Women in this stage can often find their period getting heavy and potentially causing some iron loss and fatigue.
-The Mirena IUD is great for contraception and controlling heavy bleeding.
-It does make it difficult to assess your menopause stage if you are in the majority of women who stop bleeding.
+Women in this stage can often find their period is still heavy and potentially causing some iron loss and fatigue.
+The progesterone part MHT can be manipulated to control heavy bleeding or you can consider the Mirena IUD , especially of you need contraception.
+It does make it difficult to assess when your menopause arrives if you are in the majority of women who stop bleeding.

 What’s up next?